On This Page

 For both NetFlow v5 and v9, Cribl Stream:

 • Can forward NetFlow packets to other NetFlow collectors.
 However, it cannot modify the contents of the incoming packet.
-In other words, Cribl Stream forwards the packets verbatim as they come in.
+In other words, Cribl Stream forwards the NetFlow/IPFIX export payload as it was received, without modification to the flow records themselves.
+The original transport headers are not preserved, so the packet is not an exact byte-for-byte copy of the original network packet.

 • Only routes NetFlow packets from upstream Exporters and cannot generate its own NetFlow packets.